javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 ## Square brackets

-For multiword properties, the dot access won't work:
+For multiword properties, the dot access doesn't work:

 ```js run
 // this would give a syntax error